Are-s-h/GovCracker/Readme.md

 ## GovCracker ##

-GovCracker is the best Wrapper for controlling the world´s best Cracking-Tools like Hashcat, John the Ripper, PRINCE, CeWL, Wordlister, CUPP, etc. to decrypt passwords in digital evidence, e.g.:
+GovCracker, GovTools and GovCrypto are the best Wrappers for controlling the world´s best Cracking-Tools like Hashcat, John the Ripper, PRINCE, CeWL, Wordlister or CUPP to decrypt passwords in digital evidence, e.g.:
 <br>

 ### Windows <br>